 This is a great option if you’re not sold on the idea of having a wireless security camera record activity inside the entrance of your apartment.
 A motion detector doesn’t record conversations and doesn’t have any cameras.
 These devices are built for privacy.
 Our favourite motion detector is Minut.
-It keeps track of motion activities, noise level and temperature.
-So it comes in handy if your neighbour complains about noise levels in your apartment when it’s been quiet.
-But the best feature as a security device that Minut has is turning into a security alarm.
-It’s great to use for when you’re not at home.
-Simply activate the feature from the app as you leave the front door.
-Read more about it, in this Blog on Minut.
+It keeps track of motion activities, noise levels and temperature.
+So it comes in handy if your neighbour complains about loud noise in your apartment when it’s been quiet.
+But the best feature as a security device that Minut has is turning it into a security alarm.
+It’s great to use when you’re not at home.
+Activate the feature from the app as you leave the front door.
+Read more about it in this Blog on Minut.

 3. Install a security camera on your balcony